The best vegetarian gravy recipe with fresh mushrooms, garlic, and onion.

 Being a vegetarian doesn’t mean that I don’t enjoy Thanksgiving (contrary to what some people may assume.)

-Last year was my first year hosting my own (little) Thanksgiving and I went all out!
+Last year was my first year hosting my own Thanksgiving and I look forward to many more years!

 No Thanksgiving table is complete without gravy and this vegetarian gravy is the BEST gravy that I have ever made or tasted.